A comparison of broadband technologies presents features of each solution and helps decisions on the best solution for different regions.

 Suitability: highly suitable for coverage of remote areas; quickly and easily implementable; run time latency; asymmetrical

-Future of the technology: 30 Mbps by 2020 based on next generation of high-throughput satellites
+Future of the technology: speeds over 100 Mbps based on the next generation of high-throughput satellites (e.g. ViaSat-3)

 Suitability: reduced latency; affordable internet access possible; controlling by the necessary ground stations of non-stationary flying satellites is very challenging